zzcczc/COMP0035-tutorials-2025/docs/3_code_quality/3-0-instructions.md

   Thomas)
 - Document your code

 The activities this week concentrate practical steps you can take in your work that help to achieve this.

 Note that the quality of your code is considered throughout the coursework in this module and in COMP0034.

 The activities this week are shorter.
 Use remaining time to complete any outstanding activities from week 2.

+UPDATE: If you are using VSCode to open markdown files, please refer to [their documentation](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) for how to view the rendered page rather than the raw markdown.

 1. [Docstring](3-01-docstrings.md)
 2. [Linting](3-02-linting.md)